Corporate Tax Reform

 However, this exemption is only available after distribution of the reserves that have not been treated as dividend in the context of (assimilated) capital reimbursements.

 "Tate & Lyle" withholding tax

-Given the introduction of a 100% DRD, the current 1.6995% withholding tax rate for to dividends distributed to EEA shareholders with a shareholding of less than 10% but with an acquisition value of EUR 2.5m or more is abolished and a new exemption has been introduced with the following conditions:
+Given the introduction of a 100% DRD, the 1.6995% withholding tax rate that applied to dividends distributed to EEA shareholders with a shareholding of less than 10% but with an acquisition value of EUR 2.5m or more has been abolished and a new exemption has been introduced with the following conditions:

 - Dividends from a Belgian company to its foreign shareholder located in the EEA or in a tax treaty country, provided that this tax treaty or any other treaty provides for exchange of information;